New School Tattoos

 Let’s get started!

 What is a New School Tattoo?

-Heavily influenced by features of the old school, or American traditional tattoo style, new school tattoos began as a way for tattoo artists to experiment with bolder outlines, more vivid color, and cartoon-ish imagery.
+Heavily influenced by features of the old school or American traditional tattoo style, new school tattoos began as a way for tattoo artists to experiment with bolder outlines, more vivid colors, and cartoon-ish imagery.